-Blood samples were taken from all newborn infants at the onset of respiratory distress symptoms.
-The median sample collection time of both groups was at the 10^{th} hours of life (range 7-18 hours).
+Blood samples were taken from all newborn infants at onset of respiratory distress symptoms.
+The median sample collection time of both groups was 10th hours of life (range 7-18 hours).
 Blood samples were obtained to determine white blood cell counts and serum CRP, IL-6 levels.
 Total leukocyte counts were determined with a Sysmex XT-2000i counter (Sysmex, Kobe, Japan).
-Blood smear was processed by Wright's staining and total 100 leukocyte counted for each patient.
-Then immature neutrophils and total neutrophil ratio was calculated.
-An I/T ratio of ≥ 0.20 was used as an indicator of infection.
-[6]
+Blood smear has been processed Wright's staining and total 100 leukocyte counted for each patient.
+Then immature neutrophils and total neutrophil ratio has been calculated.
+An I/T ratio of \geq 0,20 was used as an indicator of infection.^[6]